andymasteroffish/processing_trig_workshop/README.md

-# WONDERVILLE WORKSHOP:TRIG FOR GAMES BY ANDY WALLACE
+# WONDERVILLE WORKSHOP: TRIG FOR GAMES BY ANDY WALLACE

 This repository contains resources for the Trigonometry Workshop taught at Wonderville NYC on 2019.08.10